 Students should report to the office or teacher any accidents occurring from the time the child leaves home in the morning until he/she returns in the afternoon.
 In case of the necessity of a doctor visit due to an accident at school, parents should notify the school office.
-Please be sure to complete the emergency card given to you on entry to school and return it to the office so we know whom to contact in case of an emergency.
+Please be sure to complete the emergency contact information at registration and update as needed so we know whom to contact in case of an emergency.